Getting started¶

 kubectl -n <dst-ns> annotate <kind> <name> \

 The next reconcile will then update the destination to match the source.
+(The UID label is also stamped at that point.)

 Ready=False reason=SourceFetchFailed¶